What You Need to Know About Breaches in Doctor-Patient Confidentiality

 A breach in doctor-patient confidentiality can be defined in a few ways.
 From a legal perspective, confidentiality relates to any bit of information shared with an individual that cannot be divulged to a third party without explicit consent from the owner of the information.

-Doctor-patient confidentiality functions in the same way: Any details exchanged during the course of treatment must, by law, stay within the confines of doctor and patient unless the patient consents otherwise.
-If by chance any information is shared by a physician to a third party without authorization from the patient, a breach in doctor-patient confidentiality may have been committed.
+Doctor-patient confidentiality functions in the same way: Any details exchanged during the course of treatment must, by law, stay within the confines of the doctor and patient unless the patient consents otherwise.
+If by chance any information is shared by a physician to a third party without authorization from the patient, a breach of doctor-patient confidentiality may have been committed.

-What Information is Confidential?
+What Information Is Confidential?

 All of the following information should be kept between patient and physician, even after the course of treatment has ended: